crate/crate/docs/general/ddl/data-types.rst

-If you use ``AT TIME ZONE tz`` with a ``TIMESTAMP WITH TIME ZONE``, CrateDB will convert timestamp to time zone ``tz`` and cast the return value as a :ref:`TIMESTAMP WITHOUT TIME ZONE <type-timestamp-without-tz>` (which discards the the time zone information).
+If you use ``AT TIME ZONE tz`` with a ``TIMESTAMP WITH TIME ZONE``, CrateDB will convert timestamp to time zone ``tz`` and cast the return value as a :ref:`TIMESTAMP WITHOUT TIME ZONE <type-timestamp-without-tz>` (which discards the time zone information).
 This process effectively allows you to correct the offset used to calculate UTC.

 Example::